dddrrreee/cs240lx-20spr/labs/4-uart-8n1/README.md

 they can see each other transitions using a trivial protocol.
 Make a copy of your `test-gen` and change it so:

-   1. Each pi runs in a loop waiting  on its `RX` pin: when `RX` changes, the pi sets its `TX` pin to the opposite value.
+   1. Each pi runs in a loop for 4096 iterations waiting  on its `RX` pin: when `RX` changes, the pi sets its `TX` pin to the opposite value.
    2. Pick a pi to start the loop based on who reads their `RX` line as 0 first.
 (This is a race condition, but given human speeds, shouldn't happen in practice ---